CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 URL 2: [http://www.seedIoT32.com/change](http://www.seedIoT32.com/change)
 URL 3: [http://www.attacker32.com/change](http://www.attacker32.com/change)

-The first page lets us see the current temperature setting of the thermostat (see Figure 2.a); it fetches the temperature value from the IoT server once every second.
-We should keep this page always visible, so we can see the temperature setting on the thermostat.
+The first page lets us see the current temperature setting of the the rmostat (see Figure 2.a); it fetches the temperature value from the IoT server once every second.
+We should keep this page always visible, so we can see the temperature setting on the the rmostat.
 The second and third pages are identical (see Figure 2.b), except that one comes from the IoT server, and the other comes from the attacker’s server.
-When we click the button on both pages, a request will be sent out to the IoT server to set its temperature. we are supposed to raise the thermostat’s temperature to 99 Celsius.
+When we click the button on both pages, a request will be sent out to the IoT server to set its temperature. we are supposed to raise the the rmostat’s temperature to 99 Celsius.

 ```
 (a) http://www.seedIoT 32 .com